farout101/SarrMal_AI_Model_DEMO/README.md

 ## About the Chat Bot

-The final models integrated into the SarrMal app are:
+Our final models integrated into the SarrMal app are:

-- **Food_Suggestion_model_v3**: Responsible for generating food suggestions tailored to the user's input.
+- **Food_Suggestion_model_v3**: Responsible for generating meal plans tailored to the user's input.
 - **FINAL_FOOD_ANALYSIS_V1**: This model handles the transition from image to text.
 We utilized OpenAI's vision model through the OpenAI API to detect and analyze images, as the Gemini model does not support tuning for image-related tasks.

 In scenarios where image detection fails or is unavailable, we've implemented a "fail-safe plan" that accepts direct text input, such as the food name, ensuring the system remains operational.